JoshuaGrams/tiny-qbn/README.md

 select and display cards.
 Continue to use Twine links as usual when those are the appropriate tool.

+**Warning:** I'm doing a major refactoring on this branch to support some StoryNexus inspired convenience features, so some of this is out of date.
+Specifically the tutorials won't work as I had to rename some macros and ended up removing others.
+Check out the [Quick Reference](quick-reference.md) for a quick overview of where I *think* I'm going with the new stuff.
+On the surface, not that much has *really* changed, just enough to be annoying and break things.

 Adding TinyQBN to your Story
 ----------------------------